gohilnihar07/Samsungpdtraining/README.md

        --> Gate-level simulation result,<br>
          To perform the gate level simulation we can use the same testbench which we had used while RTL simulation because the primary input and primary outputs won't change.
         <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/ff63e66e2fde64acbc82d6191b9ed8611d6c68af/DAY%204/good_mux_GLS_gtkwave.png"> <br>
-	so as we can see our gate-level simulation result is same as the RTL simulation, so everything is fine.<br><br>
+	so as we can see our gate-level simulation result is same as the RTL simulation, so everything is fine.<br><br><br>
 Example 4,<br>
 --> Verilog code for blocking_caveat design,<br>